 - Providing two different proofs of D.C. residency

 - Payment of $100

-Although cannabis is recreationally legal in the District of Columbia, it is not permissible to buy or sell!
+Although cannabis is recreationally legal in the District of Columbia, it is not permissible to buy or sell the substance!
 Instead, you need to participate in the absurd ‘gifting’ economy.
 You don’t have to worry about this issue if you have an MMJ card, and you can buy up to four ounces.
 Just make sure you don’t use it in public or anywhere near federal property!